learn-co-curriculum/phase-0-wsl2-env-ruby/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tRLexZJS144" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 If you see a long message ending in "For additional documentation, please visit https://rvm.io", continue below.
-If `rvm` is not found, check out the troubleshooting steps in the **Verify and Troubleshoot your WSL2 Environment Setup** lesson later on in this module.
+If `rvm` is not found, consult the troubleshooting steps in the **Verify and Troubleshoot your WSL2 Environment Setup** lesson later on in this module.